textext/textext/docs/source/install/linux-beta.rst

 ==================

-This guide explains how to install and use |TexText| together with |Inkscape| on a system on which also Inkscape 0.94.x is installed.
+This guide explains how to install and use |TexText| together with |Inkscape| on a system on which also |InkscapeOld| is installed.

 Preparation
 ===========